raul23/chess-ai/README.rst

 - ``image.scaleX`` instead of ``image.scale.x``
 - ``image.setInteractive()`` instead of ``image.inputEnabled = true``

+Thereafter, I implemented the game AI in the form of `Minimax with AlphaBeta pruning <#game-ai>`_ based on the C# code by Paul Roberts' book `Artificial Intelligence in Games <https://www.routledge.com/Artificial-Intelligence-in-Games/Roberts/p/book/9781032033228>`_.

-The game now runs "fine" but there are still `some things to be done <#things-still-missing>`_ with the most important element missing being the game AI.
+The game now runs "fine" but there are still `some things to be done <#things-still-missing>`_.

 Test it live and source code ⭐
 -------------------------------